06:30-11:30, Tuesday, 8-18-20

 We started up the broad ridge to the summit, taking a few stops to marvel at the line of people going up and down.
 Suddenly there was a break in the line.
 Mountain goats were crossing the path, disrupting the flow of traffic.
 We could see the jam from a quarter mile away.
 It’s amusing to me, the intersection of people and the animals that live up here full time.
 Us, doing all this just for fun.
 Them, going about their daily business of finding food and preparing for the different seasons.
 The pika didn’t really have the luxury of thinking about distant mountain tops.
 She was probably only wondering if she has enough food stores to last the winter.

 The summit was a good time, full of cheery hikers and a few dogs.
 There was some smoke from the fires just starting to fill the valleys.
 This would unfortunately become a plague over the entire west coast for months to come.
-We were lucky to do all our hikes before the onslaught.
+I was lucky to do all my hikes before the onslaught.
 After some peak-finding, we headed back down.
-Here, I point to the 3 (4) peaks of the DeCaLiBron that we hiked in the weeks before.
+Here, I point to the 3 (4) peaks of the DeCaLiBron that I hiked in the weeks before.